CashScript/cashscript/website/docs/sdk/transactions.md

 transaction.withTime(time: number): this
 ```

 The `withTime()` function allows you to specify the minimum block number that the transaction can be included in.
-The `time` parameter will be the value of `tx.time` inside the smart contract.
+The `time` parameter will be the value of [`tx.time`][tx.time] inside the smart contract.

 :::tip
-By default, the transaction's `time` variable is set to the most recent block number, which is generally what you want.
-So you only want to override this in specific use cases.
+By default, the transaction's `time` variable is set to the most recent block number, which is the most common use case.
+So you should only override this in specific use cases.
 :::

 #### Example